If you see this after your page is loaded completely, leafletJS files are missing.

 - Just look unusually beautiful, for example the endless sea of flowers in Skilpad Wild Flower Reserve (South Africa).

-- Are located in unusual place.
-Example: northernmost forests in the world (Ary-Mas and Lukunsky grove in Russia) are in the middle of endless tundra.
+- Are located in an unusual place.
+Example: northernmost forest in the world (Ary-Mas and Lukunsky grove in Russia) are in the middle of endless tundra.

 - Contain large number of representatives of very rare species.
 The small Aldabra is virtually dominated by Aldabra Giant Tortoise and this animal actively shapes the ecosystem of island.